-Today – In 2020, Derwent and Hope Woodlands Parish Council (DHWPC) in consultation with Derbyshire County Council (DCC) Highways, removed 30 tons of road spoil (tarmac, limestone chippings, concrete) from the island and replaced it with 30 tons of good quality top soil.
-Following consultation with DCC and departments of Ecology, Landscaping and Highways at the Peak District National Park Authority (PDNPA), the island was fenced to inhibit grazing animals and planted with 3 species and 17 varieties of heather which should provide flowers for most of the year.
+In September 2020, Derwent and Hope Woodlands Parish Council (DHWPC) in consultation with Derbyshire County Council (DCC) Highways, removed 30 tons of road spoil (tarmac, limestone chippings, concrete) from the traffic island by the Fairholmes Visitor Centre and replaced it with 30 tons of good quality top soil.
+Following consultation with DCC and Departments of Ecology, Landscaping and Highways at the Peak District National Park Authority (PDNPA), the island was fenced to inhibit grazing animals and planted with 3 species and 17 varieties of heather which should provide flowers for most of the year.

 The parishes of Derwent and Hope Woodlands only have around 70 adults and the total cost of the work was £2043.
 Therefore, DHWPC is indebted to the Tesco “Bags of Help” scheme which provided a grant of £2000 and made this project possible.

 Peak District National Park (PDNP) – Derwent and Hope Woodlands are joint parishes in the PDNP mostly just north of the A57 Snake Pass road.
 The PDNP is divided into 2 areas; the “White Peak” to the south on calcium-rich limestone and the “Dark Peak” to the north.
 The latter, which is where the joint parishes are situated, is typically acidic moorland over sandstone and gritstone.

 Fairholmes – Within the parish of Derwent is the Fairholmes Visitor Centre managed by the PDNPA on land owned by Severn Trent Water.
 The area is generally quoted as having 1,000,000 – 2,000,000 visitors per annum.